1vn/website/src/content/about.md

 <div class="cont">
 	<p>Currently I am the Lead Software Developer
-	at <a href="https://ranomics.com">Ranomics</a>, building and designing intuitive, reliable, and secure software to help fight cancer.
-I built the Ranomics Web Platform, OAuth2 Web API, public website, and interal tooling to optimize our scientific processes in the lab.</p>
+	at <a href="https://ranomics.com">Ranomics</a>, building and designing intuitive, reliable, and secure software to help fight cancer.</p>
 	<p>I am a firm believer in using the right tool for the job, therefore I am always open to learning unfamiliar things quicky to solve challenging problems.
 However, if I had to choose, here are the tools that I enjoy using the most:
 	</p>
 	<ul>